-- 9. The bare reading of the universally accepted meaning of the word Quota enlighten that its share, cut stake being divided equivalently among the people who are answerable for the whole, and it can safely be said that each person of the nation is equally responsible for the upbringing, prosperity and development of the country, therefore his meaningful participation in the power sector has become inevitable and the same cannot be afforded and possible without affording opportunity approach the appropriate indiscriminately and numerically sufficient representation. - 10.
-Apart from above, constitution being supreme legislation being source and assurance of the fundamental rights protects the rights of the every native of the country indiscriminately and each provision of the same is to be read out in consonance to each other not otherwise safeguarding the rights of the inhabitants as enshrined in Article 25 & 25 A i.e equality under the law and protection with free compulsory education to the next fathers of the nation and speaks as follows:-
+- 11. The bare reading of the universally accepted meaning of the word Quota enlighten that its share, cut stake being divided equivalently among the people who are answerable for the whole.
+And it can safely be said that each person of the nation is equally responsible for the upbringing, prosperity and development of the country.
+It is therefore, his meaningful participation in the power sector has become inevitable and the same cannot be afforded and possible without advancing him opportunity to approach appropriate for indiscriminately that too with due representation numerically as well. - 12.
+Apart from above, constitution being supreme legislation being source and assurance of the fundamental rights protects the rights of the every native of the country indiscriminately and each provision of the same is to be read out in consonance to other not otherwise, while safeguarding the rights of the inhabitants as enshrined in Article 25 & 25 A i.e equality under the law and protection with free compulsory education to the upcoming generations of the nation.
+It would be conducive to reproduce Article 25 of Constitution of Pakistan 1973:-